 Its use and prescription for medical use remain illegal, even for proper and health-related purposes.
 However, drugs like OxyContin and Vicodin yield similar effects to heroin.
-Constant use and reliance on these two drugs can open the doors of heroin usage and abuse.
+Constant use and reliance on these two drugs can open the doors to heroin usage and abuse.
 People inject, smoke, or sniff heroin to use it.

-Apart from the direct dangers of heroin to a person, ingestion through injection can expose the person to other health risks like HIV, Hepatitis C, and B, and bacterial infection that enters the bloodstream.
+Apart from the direct dangers of heroin to a person, ingestion through the injection can expose the person to other health risks like HIV, Hepatitis C, and B, and bacterial infection that enters the bloodstream.